 - Mary Ann Reese

-- Florence Donaldson Richard (State president of the Ohio WCTU)
+- Florence Donaldson Richard (Head of the Ohio WCTU)

-- Ellen Ruddick Richardson (President of the New Hampshire WCTU) from 1899 to 1918
+- Ellen Ruddick Richardson (Head of the New Hampshire WCTU) from 1899 to 1918

-- Annie Almira Robbins (President of the Oregon WCTU)
+- Annie Almira Robbins (Head of Oregon WCTU.)

 - Ethelyn Cargill Roberts